This page has a new address: https://www.palmbeachstate.edu/career-pathways/pathway-health.aspx#aa

 Please note: All students meeting minimum program application requirements are encouraged to apply.
 However, meeting criteria for selection does not guarantee admission and not all applicants will be accepted.
 Final selection will be based on the applicant pool.

 What is the Employment Outlook for an RN?

-Employment of registered nurses is projected to grow 16 percent from 2014 to 2024.
+Employment of registered nurses is projected to grow 15 percent from 2016 to 2026, much faster than the average for all occupations.
 This is due to an increased emphasis on preventive care; growing rates of chronic conditions, such as diabetes and obesity; and demand for healthcare services from the baby-boom population.
-Nurses held about 2,751,000 jobs in 2014.
-About 61 percent of RNs worked in hospitals, 7 percent in nursing care facilities, and 7 percent in offices of physicians.
+Nurses held about 3 million jobs in 2016.
+About 61 percent of RNs worked in hospitals, 18 percent in ambulatory healthcare services, 7 percent in nursing care facilities, and 7 percent in offices of physicians.
 Nurses in the hospital setting usually work in shifts, covering all 24 hours.
 They may work nights, weekends, and holidays.
 Nurses who work in offices, schools, and other places that do not provide 24-hour care are more likely to work regular business hours.
-In 2014, about 1 out of 6 registered nurses worked part time.
+In 2016, about 1 out of 6 registered nurses worked part time.

 What is the Average Salary of an RN?

 The median annual wage for registered nurses was $70,000 in May 2017.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $48,690, and the highest 10 percent earned more than $104,100.

 For more information regarding salary and job outlook for RNs, please visit the Department of Labor and Statistics website.